JEM1100/The-Art-Of-Music/README.md

 3. Open the XAMPP Control Panel .
 Set up the local test server by starting the Apache and MySQl module.
 4. Create a MySQL Database with the name "the_art_of_music" (https://www.geeksforgeeks.org/how-to-create-a-new-database-in-phpmyadmin/).
 Make sure to spell the database name correctly, otherwise the PHP script won't work)
 5. Populate the Database with the test data from the github repository "00_mysql_test_data.sql" (https://help.dreamhost.com/hc/en-us/articles/214395768-phpMyAdmin-How-to-import-a-database-or-table).
 6. Open your web broswer, go to "localhost".
-Click on the link "theArtOfMusic".
+Click on the link "The-Art-Of-Music/".
 7. That's it.
 You should now be able to add, edit and delete your own database records.